This post is also available in:

 He holds a Bachelor of Arts Degree in Political Science from the University of Houston and a Master of Liberal Arts in Public Administration from the University of St. Thomas.

-Director of Operations – Veronica Sanches
+Deputy Executive Director – Veronica Sanches

-Veronica joined the district as the Assistant Director of Services in September of 2015.
-She has been a resident of Aldine for all her life and is an alumni of MacArthur Senior High School.
-Veronica graduated from Lone Star College – North Harris with an Associates of Arts Degree, and then went on to earn a Bachelor’s Degree in Criminal Justice from Sam Houston State University.
+Veronica is a lifelong resident of East Aldine and an alumnus of MacArthur Senior High School.
+Veronica graduated from Lone Star College – North Harris with an Associate of Arts Degree, and then went on to earn a Bachelor’s Degree in Criminal Justice from Sam Houston State University.

 Prior to joining the district, Veronica served as the Administrative Assistant for the Office of Emergency Management at Lone Star College for six years and attained certification under TEEX, FEMA, Homeland Security, and National Incident Management System.
 She is also a certified Community Emergency Response Team (CERT) member.

-Marketing Manager – Monica Campos
+Director of Marketing and Communications – Monica Campos

 Monica Campos recently joined the district as the Marketing Manager, to manage, coordinate, and administer marketing and branding awareness internally to the community of East Aldine and externally to targeted guests and investors.
 She holds a Bachelor of Business Administration Degree in Marketing from the University of Texas at San Antonio.